kerezsiz42/scanner-operator2/README.md

 Supported DB Schema: 5
 ```

-When trying Grype multiple times using a kubernetes Pod a potential pitfall becomes obvious: grype has to download its vulnerability database in each pod before performing the scan, which becomes an average 30 second long delay for each scan instead of a single initial delay.
+When trying Grype multiple times using a Kubernetes Pod, a potential pitfall becomes obvious: Grype has to download its vulnerability database in each pod before performing the scan, resulting in an average delay of 30 seconds for each scan instead of a single initial delay.
 This is very wasteful.
-Trying the same with the local CLI does not produce the same issue, since this database is cached in the filesystem, although running two at the same time scans before a database is present results in the failure of both.
+Attempting the same with the local CLI does not produce the same issue, as this database is cached in the filesystem.
+However, running two scans simultaneously before the database is present results in the failure of both.

 ```sh
 kubectl run -it grype --image=anchore/grype -- python